jschiff/jschiff.github.io/_posts/2020-7-5-Something-About-Floats.md

 }
 ```

 This looks fine at first.
-Then a player leaves your game on overnight to get an achievement([approximately 18 hours](#128)), and `Time.time` only has 128 subdivisions per second.
+Then a player leaves your game on overnight to get an achievement, and `Time.time` only has 128 subdivisions per second.
 Suddenly the movement looks jerky on your player's 144hz monitor because the refresh rate of the game is beyond the resolution of your Lerp.

 To be fair, Unity warns against using [Time.time] for such purposes in the manual: